HumabHatterZed/WhistleWindInscryptionMods/README.md

 Special mention to James Veug's ReadmeMaker mod for providing the cost sprites I use; you're a lifesaver!

-Big thanks to Rengar and yam the nokia for reporting bugs to me!
+Big thanks to Rengar, yam the nokia, and everyone else for reporting bugs to me!

 ## ⚖️ Changelog
 For the full changelog, refer to the .md file included in the mod package.